spardoel/Bike-trainer/Posts/2022-08-20-bike_trainer_blog_6.md

 As a starting point, the workout player takes the TrainerInterface, rider ftp, selected workout and the DatabaseHandler as inputs.
 In the WorkoutPlayer's __init__ method, the database interface is used to retrieve the power profile of the desired workout.

+### Wrap up
+This short post just introduced the basic structure of the program.
+In the next posts I'll go into how the different classes were implemented and the chanllenges I encountered with the asyncio library...